Safavid dynasty: Self-identification and worldview

 The mythological component was references to pre-Islamic kings and heroes.
 Zahhak, Fereydun and Jamshid were amongst the figures that Shah Ismail I compared himself to in his poetry.
 His two sons Sam and Rostam, had traditional Persian names.
 When Shah Soltan Hoseyn was crowned shah in 1694, Jamshid and Kay Kawad were amongst the pre-Islamic figures mentioned in the khotba speech by the sheykh al-islam of Isfahan, Mohammad Baqer Majlesi.
 The Tohfat al-alam, a paean to Shah Soltan Hoseyn composed about ten years after his coronation, contains similar themes.
 Although many dynasties in Iran remembered only fractions of the past, they still aimed to claim a connection to it, a tradition the Safavids continued.
 The Dutch Iranologist Rudi Matthee adds "Yet that does not mean that the Safavids were engaged in a systematic and comprehensive mining of the past with the intention of "retrieving" an authentic identity".

 The identity of the Safavids was broad in certain aspects, consistent with premodern custom.
 The Safavid dynasty was likely of Kurdish origin, while Shah Ismail I had Pontic Greek descent and spoke a variant of Azerbaijani Turkic.
 Both Rudi Matthee and English–American Iranologist Dick Davis agree that "pure identity was not part of Iran's early, multi-ethnic and imperial consciousness and emerged only in Sasanian times".
 The Safavids still set themselves apart from others, mainly judging by perceived levels of civilization.
 Those considered barbarians were not only outsiders but also certain neighboring Muslims, including Arabs, Turks, and Kurds.
 Texts in Persian portrayed them all as primitive, unpredictable and unreliable.
 The Safavids considered the truly uncivilized groups to include the Turkmens, Lezgins, Kipchaks, and Uzbeks.
 This grouping also included the Russians, whom the Iranians reportedly called the "Uzbeks of Europe".
 The Safavid outlook on civilization also included Western Europeans, albeit they were rarely mentioned in Persian texts.
 These texts make little mention of Europe (Farangestan) as a competitor, threat, or point of comparison, even long after the Safavid dynasty.
+Secondary sources, typically from Europe, provide the majority of the information regarding Safavid views on Europeans.

 Legitimacy in the Safavid chronicles revolved around support for the shah and his associates, not adherence to the Muslim divine order or ties to the land.
 In this system, loyalty became the key and nearly exclusive condition for inclusion.
 The clerical elite in Iran justified this perspective in religious terms, seeing the dynasty and its shah as essential to upholding and safeguarding the divine order.